meettyj/Spark-Resource/README.md

 # Spark-Resource
-Books and codes about learning spark and advanced analytics with spark
+Books and codes about learning spark and advanced analytics with spark, Including Chinese and English version.